davidebbo/davidebbo.github.io/_posts/2011-01-04-nuget-versioning-part-2-core-algorithm.markdown

 ## Package vs. Assembly

 It should be noted that at the top level, NuGet deals with Packages rather than assemblies.
 Those packages in turn can bring in zero or more assemblies.
-The assembly versions may or may not match the package version, though is most cases they do.
+The assembly versions may or may not match the package version, though in most cases they do.

 The following discussion on versioning is referring primarily to Package versions, though the reasoning applies equally well to DLL versions (and essentially falls out of it).